michaelandrefraniatte/michaelandrefraniatte/README.md

 • Use: Only personal use is tolerate, and only with the requirement and consent, in all cases copyright laws must be respected.

-• Re: Using undirectly constitutes also an infringement to copyrights which is also sanctionned by copyright laws.
+• Re: Using undirectly constitute also an infringement to copyrights which is also sanctionned by copyright laws.

-• Aware: Not being aware of the risk incurred against copyright laws is a serious fault and constitutes an infringement to copyrights.
+• Aware: Not being aware of the risk incurred against copyright laws is a serious fault and constitute an infringement to copyrights.

-• Infringement: Who's not agree owes to author the copyrights subsequent penalities for each work of author.
+• Ongo: Not respecting the term of copyright and intellectual property of the author is categorized as theft, harassment, and crime.

-• Ongo: Not respecting the terms of copyright and intellectual property of the author is categorized as theft, harassment, and crime.
+• Circus: Author can hear the laughing clowns, who only shits and licks, committing the worst, so author doesn't accept clowns.

-• Circus: Author can hear the laughing clowns, who only shit and lick all their lives committing the worst, author don't accept clowns.
+• Infringement: Who's not agree with the term, owes to author the copyrights subsequent penalities, for each work of author.